nlSzekely/to-do-app/README.md

 # to-do-app
-Responsive to-do or checklist application with search function and local storage built with Vannilla Javascript and Bootstrap
+Simple responsive to-do or checklist application with search function and local storage built with Vannilla Javascript and Bootstrap

 ![To-Do-App](screenshot.PNG)